Piratbyrån: Kopimism

 Kopimism and kopimist are terms derived from Botani's symbol.
 It is unclear who coined them, but they have been used since at least July 2006.
 In January 2007, the Pirate Bay used the terms when they attempted to buy Sealand, a sea fort off the coast of England and a self-proclaimed country.
 The Pirate Bay declared: "To make sure the owners will be kopimistic and that the country won't be governed by people that do not care about its future, we have come up with a plan.
 With the help of all the kopimists on Internets, we want to buy Sealand."

 The Missionary Church of Kopimism was founded in 2010 by Isak Gerson, a philosophy student and a member of the Pirate Party of Sweden.
 After two failed attempts, Kopimism was officially recognized as a religion by the Swedish government in January 2012.
 The Church considers copying a holy virtue, and uses various Kopimi symbols to present itself.

 Copie

-Inspired by Kopimi, the Pirate Party of Brazil created their own version of the concept called "Copie", which plays both on the Portuguese words "copie" (meaning copy) and "co-pie" (meaning tweet together).
-The Copie logo shows 5 birds tweeting together.
+Inspired by Kopimi, the Pirate Party of Brazil created their own version of the concept called "Copie", which plays both on the Portuguese words "copie" (copy) and "co-pie" (tweet together).
+The Copie logotype shows 5 birds tweeting together.